moshix/CP-67-CMS-Source/README.md

 There are 3 files in this repo:

 1. the CMSMacros.txt file contains all the macros needed for the assembler to assemble the source.
-2. The CMSSource.txt file contains the assembler source to be fed into the assembler (together with macros).
+2. The CMSSource.txt file contains the assembler source to be fed into the assembler (together with macros), in 1973
 3. The CMSAssemblyListings.txt file contains the source code listings after a clean assembly.

 thanks